usnistgov/dioptra/docs/source/tutorials/example-tensorflow-mnist-classifier.rst

    response_queue

 Next, we need to train our model.
-Depending on the specs of your computer, training either the shallow net model or the LeNet-5 model on a CPU can take 10-20 minutes or longer to complete.
+Depending on the specs of your computer, training either the shallow net model or the LeNet-5 model on a CPU can take 10 to 20 minutes or longer to complete.
 If you are fortunate enough to have access to a dedicated GPU, then the training time will be much shorter.

 .. code-block::